Zadudoder/SPmHelper/README.md

 # EN
 SPmHelper is a mod that will make your game easier on [SPm](https://spworlds.ru ).

+The idea for navigation was taken from the [SPworlds Nav](https://modrinth.com/mod/spwn) mod.
 ## Mod Dependencies:
 1. Fabric-loader 0.16.14 or higher | [Download](https://fabricmc.net/use/installer)
 2. Fabric-api | [Download](https://modrinth.com/mod/fabric-api )